Hiroki Sakai: Hannover 96

-Olympique de Marseille
+Marseille

 After Hannover 96's relegation, Sakai moved to Ligue 1 side Marseille on a free transfer on 23 June 2016.
-It was revealed that his then national team Manager Vahid Halilhodžić convinced him to join Olympique de Marseille.
+It was revealed that his then national team manager Vahid Halilhodžić convinced him to join Olympique de Marseille.
 In addition, he became the second Japanese player to join Olympique de Marseille since Kōji Nakata.
 Upon joining the club, Sakai was given a number two shirt ahead of the new season.

 Sakai made his Olympique de Marseille debut in the opening game of the season, where he set up a goal for Florian Thauvin, in a 4–0 win over Toulouse.
 Sakai quickly established himself in the starting eleven for the side, playing in the right–back position.
 This was due to the fact that he was the only player to play in the right–back position.
 At one point, Sakai played in the right–midfield position once during a 0–0 draw against rivals against Paris Saint-Germain on 23 October 2016.
 However, he suffered a muscle injury and was substituted in the 65th minute, in a 2–1 win against Clermont Foot on 26 October 2016.
 After missing one match, Sakai returned from injury, coming on as a second–half substitute, in a 3–1 loss against Montpellier HSC on 4 November 2016.
 As the 2016–17 season progressed, he continued to have discipline issues that saw him suspended on two separate occasions.
 In his first season at Olympique de Marseille, Sakai made make 40 appearances in all competitions.
 Reflecting on his performances, his teammate Florian Thauvin and Manager Rudi Garcia both praised his commitment and performance when the club were in a financial problems during the season.